Boo The Pomeranian, ‘World’s Cutest Dog,’ Has Died of ‘Heartbreak’

 Boo was adopted by his humans in the spring of 2006 and soon won over the hearts of everyone around him.
 His online saga began about a decade ago, with his adoring fans remaining by Boo’s side up until the very end.

-In the 12 years he spent with us, Boo has brought light into many lives — particularly during dark times, as noted in the many message that have been pouring on Boo’s Facebook page in the last few hours.
+In the 12 years he spent with us, Boo has brought light into many lives — particularly during dark times, as noted in the many messages that have been pouring on Boo’s Facebook page in the last few hours.

 “I’m so sad to hear about the passing of Boo.
 I would like to thank Boo for being my center of focus for the last seven years fighting cancer,” wrote one Facebook follower.